Identification schemes

 • \( 4^{4} \: mod \: 5 = 1 \)

-If you don't know the factorization of the integer \( p-1 \), then the only way to find a generator is to make the above computation, i.e. check that it generates every element in the group \( \mathbb{Z}_{p}^{*} \).
-Otherwise, if you know the factorization of the integer \( p-1 \), then for every prime number \( q \) that evenly divides the integer \( p-1 \) we check that \( g^{(p-1)/q} \: mod \: p \neq 1 \) for a random integer \( g \) in the group \( \mathbb{Z}_{p} \).
+If you don't know the factorization of the integer \( p-1 \), then the only way to find a generator is to perform the above computation, i.e., check that it generates every element in the group \( \mathbb{Z}_{p}^{*} \).
+However, if you know the factorization of \( p-1 \), then for every prime number \( q \) that evenly divides \( p-1 \), we check that \( g^{(p-1)/q} \: mod \: p \neq 1 \) for a random integer \( g \) in the group \( \mathbb{Z}_{p} \).
 If this is the case, then \( g \) is a generator of \( \mathbb{Z}_{p}^{*} \).

-Because the prime factorication problem is hard (the problem of computing the factorization of the integer \( p-1 \)), we use a so called safe prime \( p \).
-A safe prime \( p \) is on the form \( p = 2 \cdot q + 1 \) where \( q \) is a prime number.
-Now the factorization of \( p-1 \) is always only \( 2 \) and \( q \).
-E.g. if we compute the safe prime \( p = 2 \cdot 5 + 1 = 11 \) with the prime number \( q = 5 \) we see that \( g = 7 \) is a generator of the group \( \mathbb{Z}_{11}^{*} \) because:
+Because the prime factorization problem is hard (the problem of computing the factorization of the integer \( p-1 \)), we use a so-called safe prime \( p \).
+A safe prime \( p \) is of the form \( p = 2 \cdot q + 1 \) where \( q \) is a prime number.
+Now, the factorization of \( p-1 \) is always only \( 2 \) and \( q \).
+For example, if we compute the safe prime \( p = 2 \cdot 5 + 1 = 11 \) with the prime number \( q = 5 \), we see that \( g = 7 \) is a generator of the group \( \mathbb{Z}_{11}^{*} \) because:

 • \( 7^{(11-1)/2} \: mod \: 11 = 10 \neq 1 \)